 - When the water approaches the top of the paper cylinder remove it from the water.
-Mark with a pencil the level of the water at the top of the filter paper.
+Use a pencil to mark the level of the water at the top of the filter paper.

-- Allow the paper cylinder to dry, perhaps by using a hairdryer if available or by clamping it and leaving it to dry overnight.
+- Allow the paper cylinder to dry, using a hairdryer if available or by clamping it and leaving it to dry overnight.

 - Unravel the paper cylinder and examine it carefully.

 Encourage the students to make small intense spots on the paper and to avoid smudging.

 Some dyes will be found to produce only one spot further up the paper, whilst others will have spread into two or more areas of colour.

 If appropriate students should be told that the relative distance travelled by each ‘spot’ depends not only on its solubility in water but also on its attraction for the cellulose components of the paper.

 It should be emphasised that each ‘spot’ may well still be a mixture of dyes, and that a more effective separation might occur:

 - If the distance travelled by the spots is increased, eg by using a taller cylinder in a taller beaker